libsidplayfp/combined-waveforms/NOTES.md

      LC                    LC                    LC
 ~~~

+When switching to phase 2 the last value of the bit from phase 1 is shifted into the following; from phi2 onward the output bits again will pull down the corresponding shift register bits.

 About the samplings
 ---

 The ST, PS and PST samplings for the 6581 are affected by the saw top bit writeback issue: once the top bit is driven low the accumulator is altered rendering the second half of the values invalid (those from 2048 to 4095).
-A few PS samplings, marked as odd, are in fact good.
+A few PS samplings, marked as odd, seems to be in fact good for some reason.

 New correct samplings are now available at https://sourceforge.net/p/vice-emu/bugs/1887/